tiangolo/uwsgi-nginx-flask-docker/README.md

 ## Creating an Angular JS (or similar) and Flask project with Docker

+**Note**: These instructions are for the `flask-index` tag and are intended for an application that serves a static `index.html` file, as in an Angular JS application.

-You may use the files in this example and use them as the template for your project:
+You can download these example files and use them as the template for your project:

 ---